Nested resources

 |

-The routes belonging to a specific Ticket
+The routes belonging to a specific Ticket instance will now take two parameters -

 the project that the ticket belongs to, and the ticket itself - to generate URLs